LGBTQ rights in Singapore: Section 354 of the Penal Code ("Outrage of Modesty")

 Section 354 provides that if any person uses criminal force on any person intending to outrage, or knowing it would be likely to outrage, the modesty of that person, he shall be imprisoned for a maximum of two years, or with fine, or with caning, or with any two of such punishments.
 Crimes charged under section 354 require some physical contact involved.

 Section 294 of the Penal Code

 If the victim of an entrapment operation uses a symbolic gesture to signal intention to have sexual activity with the police decoy, he can be tried under Section 294 of the Penal Code, which covers the commission of any obscene act in any public place to the annoyance of others, subject to a maximum of three months imprisonment, a fine, or both.

 Miscellaneous Offences (Public Order and Nuisance) Act

-According to documentation by National University of Singapore sociologist Laurence Leong Wai Teng, from 1990 to 1994, there were 11 cases where gay men were charged for soliciting.
+According to the National University of Singapore sociologist Laurence Leong Wai Teng, from 1990 to 1994 there were 11 cases where gay men were charged for soliciting.
 They were fined between $200 and $500.